nrfconnect/sdk-nrf/lib/bin/lwm2m_carrier/lwm2m_carrier.rst

    * The application should implement a retry mechanism so that the application can perform the TLS handshake later.
    * Another alternative is to supply TLS from a source other than the modem, for example `Mbed TLS`_.

 * The LwM2M carrier library uses both the DTLS sessions made available through the modem.
-Therefore, the application can not run any DTLS sessions.
+Therefore, the application cannot run any DTLS sessions.

 * The LwM2M carrier library provisions the necessary security credentials to the security tags 11, 25, 26, 27, 28.
   These tags should not be used by the application.